Which is the hottest Canary Island

 The small islands of El Hierro, La Palma and La Gomera lie furthest from Morocco.
 They tend to be cooler and less busy.
 Temperatures in mountainous regions can fall to around 14°C and may be misty, with greater rainfall and far less sunshine.
 However temperatures in winter are still around 18°C, and may rise up to the high-20°Cs in summer along the southern coast with 7 hours of sunshine and low rainfall.
 These islands are perfect for hiking holidays, water sports and for those who prefer peace and quiet.
 Even though these islands are generally not the hottest in the Canaries, they are stunning to visit.

+Before you book, see the latest government travel advice.
 See more about the best time to visit the Canary Islands, and where to go.